Azerbaijan strikes Armenian missile site amid shaky Nagorno-Karabakh cease-fire | DW | 14.10.2020

 Armenia's defense ministry confirmed that sites within Armenia had been struck.

-It says it "reserves the right to target any military installations and combat movements on the territory of Azerbaijan."
+It said it "reserves the right to target any military installations and combat movements on the territory of Azerbaijan."

 Both sides have since claimed the other has violated the agreement.